Political Support Policies & Procedures

 Stakeholders, political organizations and others regularly approach us to support civic and political activities.
 Our board of directors and executive leadership encourage involvement in activities that advance the company’s goals and improve the communities where we work and live.
 To confirm alignment with our public policy objectives and business goals, we regularly review the scope of such activities.

 A number of local, state, and federal laws govern corporate involvement in activities of a political or public policy nature.
 These statutes contain numerous prohibitions and detailed reporting and record-keeping requirements.
 They also contain enforcement provisions that carry civil and criminal penalties for noncompliance.
-Employees may be asked to participate in activities that fall under the jurisdiction of one or more of these statutes.
+Employees may be asked to participate in activities that fall under the jurisdiction of one or more of these statutes, but they are not reimbursed for, or coerced into, political activity.

 The policies and guidelines below have been approved by the Public Policy Committee of the board and are intended to help ensure corporate compliance with these laws and regulations.
 With respect to political contributions, all such contributions will promote only the interests of ConocoPhillips, and not the personal political preferences of its company officers and executives.